Tigerwhit4/Zoff-twitchbot/README.md

 (its not possible to get the bot to join any other channels than the one your username is for now.
 It will be updated soon)

+(the code is messy and shitty because I "rewrote" an old bot from when we started Java at NTNU.
+This will also be cleaned up a bit in the future)

 Thanks to nkzawa for the great Socket.io java library.